Contact Us for a Free Consultation (213) 542-0979

 Blog

-Do You Need A Weapon To Be Charged With Robbery in California?
+Do You Need A Weapon To Be Charged With Robbery?

 Posted by Ronald D. Hedding, ESQ. | Oct 08, 2019

-This is an important question because robberies are usually different from burglaries because a robbery is going to involve some sort of force or fear being exerted; whereas, a burglary just involves going into somebody's house and stealing some property from that particular person.
+This is an important question because robberies are usually different from burglaries.
+After all, a robbery is going to involve some sort of force or fear being exerted.
+In contrast, a burglary just involves going into somebody's house and stealing some property from that particular person.
 It doesn't necessarily mean the person was home.
-It doesn't necessarily mean that there was any force or fear, although that's certainly something that can happen during the course of a burglary.
+It doesn't necessarily mean that there was any force or fear, although that's certainly something that can happen during a burglary.

-So, the answer to the question about whether or not you need some sort of a weapon like a gun or a knife in order to be charged with robbery is, no. You could run on the street and snatch somebody's purse off their arm.
-That would be force and that would be stealing and that would be sufficient for a robbery.
+So, the answer to the question about whether or not you need some sort of weapon like a gun or a knife in order to be charged with a robbery is no. You could run on the street and snatch somebody's purse off their arm.
+That would be force, and that would be stealing, and that would be sufficient for a robbery.
+Other examples of force include physically pushing someone or using a weapon to threaten them.

 Enhancement for Using a Weapon in a Robbery